-On July 16, Ho Chi Minh City People's Court has heard the appeal of the co-defendant Phan Thi company and Ms. Phan Thi My Hanh against the first instance verdict declaring painter Le Phong Linh (also known as painter Le Linh). ) is the only author of the “Thần đồng đất Việt” ( “Infant Progidies of Viet country") comics.
+On July 16, 2019 Ho Chi Minh City People's Court heard the appeal of the co-defendant Phan Thi company and Ms. Phan Thi My Hanh against the first instance verdict declaring painter Le Linh is the only author of the “Infant Prodigies of Viet country" comics.

-In their appeal the defendants said that the first instance court has seriously violated proceedures and improperly handled the case, that the court should have summoned convened persons with related rights and obligations, such as Copyright Office of Vietnam – COV, or published the concerned documents and evidence due to their absence.
+In their appeal the defendants said that the first instance court has seriously violated the procedure and improperly handled the case, that the court should have summoned persons with related rights and obligations such as Copyright Office of Vietnam (COV) or published the concerned documents and evidence due to their absence.

-The defendants further said that at the first instance trial painter Le Linh was unable to describe the original idea of the comics, hence he could not be the author of the “Trạng tí, Sửu ẹo, Dần béo và Cả mẹo” (“Great Ti, Twisty Dan, Fatty Dan and Big Tricker) characters in the “Infant Progidies of Viet country" comics.
-With regard to making derivative works, as painter Le Linh is a contract-employee of Phan Thi company, all property rights he created have been transferred to this company, so the company is entitled to make derivative works without his consent.
+The defendants further said that at the first instance trial painter Le Linh could not describe the original idea of the comics so that he could claim to be the author of the characters “Trạng tí, Sửu ẹo, Dần béo và Cả mẹo” (“Great Ti, Twisty Dan, Fatty Dan and Big Tricker) in the “Infant Prodigies of Viet country" comics.
+With regard to making derivative works, as painter Le Linh is a contract-employee of Phan Thi company, so all property rights that the painter has created are assigned to the company, so the company is entitled to make a derivative work without the painter’s consent.

-The defendants’ representative also did not agree with the first-instance verdict declaring that the act of making derivative works by Phan Thi company is “a violation of the integrity of the work" without determination of how the integrity of the work is violated.
+The defendants’ representative also disagreed with the first-instance verdict that the act of making derivative works by Phan Thi company was “violating the integrity of the work" but did not determine how the integrity of the work was violated.
 Accordingly, if the first instance verdict were implemented, it may make foreign investors in the areas of publishing and film-production worried because they may think that Vietnamese law encourages employees to take advantage of moral rights to hinder the company's business.

 For his part, painter Le Linh said the first instance verdict is reasonable, so the court should maintain the verdict.
 He confirmed that in the document he sent to COV there was not any line recognizing Ms. Hanh as a co-author.
 From ideas to sketches, all were done by himself and he provided the court with the sketches.